State-based Modal Logics for Free Choice: Expressive Power and Normal Forms

 Again the proof yields a disjunctive normal form: for any $\BSMLO$-formula $\phi$, either $\phi\equiv \zeta^{md(\phi)}_{||\phi||}$ or $\phi\equiv\NE\land \zeta^{md(\phi)}_{||\phi||}$.

-Finally, let us also point out that while $\BSML$ is union closed and invariant under bisimulations, it is not complete for $\mathbb{U}$.
+Finally, we remark that while $\BSML$ is union closed and invariant under bisimulations, it is not complete for $\mathbb{U}$.
 To prove this, we show first that for \BSML-formulas, the empty state property implies the downward closure property.
 Note that while converse might also appear to hold, it does not---for instance, the formula $\Bot$ is downward closed but does not have the empty state property.

 \begin{lemma} For any $\phi\in\BSML$, if $\phi$ has the empty state property, then $\phi $ is downward closed. \end{lemma} \begin{proof} By induction on $\phi$ (assumed to be in negation normal form).
 We only show the nontrivial cases.